NICMx/Jool/docs/en/intro-xlat.md

 | 2001:db8:4::19 | 192.0.2.19   |
 | 2001:db8:4::20 | 192.0.2.20   |

-Given the configuration above, the IPv6 nodes would perceive the network like this:
+Given the configuration above, the IPv6 nodes perceive the network like this:

 ![Packet flow: SIIT-EAMT - IPv6 view](../images/intro/eamt/network-v6.svg)

-And conversely, it would look like this from the IPv4 side:
+And conversely, it looks like this from the IPv4 side:

 ![Packet flow: SIIT-EAMT - IPv4 view](../images/intro/eamt/network-v4.svg)

 I have simplified the EAMT here for the sake of illustration.
 In truth, it is more versatile than simply allowing you to bind single arbitrary addresses to other single arbitrary addresses.
 You can find more information in its formal specification, [RFC 7757](https://tools.ietf.org/html/rfc7757).
+Jool's documentation also has a bit of a [summary](eamt.html).

 ## SIIT (traditional)